 - A. Interest Rate Structure.
 HRSD may make use of both VRD and fixed-rate debt in accordance with limitations set forth in this Policy. - B. Tax Status.
 Tax-exempt debt will be used whenever possible and appropriate. - C. Maturity Structure.
 HRSD's long-term debt may include serial and term bonds.
 Other maturity structures may also be considered when demonstrated to be advantageous to HRSD. - D. Coupon Structure.
 Fixed-rate debt may include par, discount, and premium bonds, and may include current interest bonds and Capital Appreciation Bonds. - E. Call Provisions.
-In order to preserve flexibility and refinancing opportunities, HRSD debt shall generally be issued with Call Provisions.
+To preserve flexibility and refinancing opportunities, HRSD debt shall generally be issued with Call Provisions.
 HRSD may consider Call Provisions that are shorter than traditional or non-callable debt or debt with yield maintenance features when warranted by market conditions.
 For each transaction, various call option scenarios will be evaluated so that the most beneficial can be utilized. - F. Credit Enhancement.
 HRSD may use Credit Enhancement when it is economically advantageous to do so. - (1) When considering the use of Bond Insurance, HRSD will perform a maturity-by-maturity analysis.
 The economic feasibility of Bond Insurance will be analyzed based on the value of insurance as priced to the earlier of each maturity's' first applicable call date and the maturity date of such maturity.
 Bond Insurance will be used when present value savings result or when such use permits HRSD to incorporate less restrictive covenants into a transaction which results in greater flexibility or lower user charges.
-HRSD may insure bonds in maturities that are borderline from an economic feasibility standpoint if warranted by other factors (e.g., use of insurance to attract investor interest where certain bond maturities might otherwise be difficult to sell).
+HRSD may insure bonds in maturities that are borderline from an economic feasibility standpoint if warranted by other factors (e.g., use of insurance to attract investor interest where certain bond maturities might otherwise be difficult to sell). - (2) When considering the use of a Letter of Credit or Line of Credit as a Credit Enhancement or Liquidity Facility, HRSD will examine the economic feasibility thereof by considering the trading spread, the cost of the Letter of Credit or Liquidity Facility and the effect on interest costs of HRSD's debt.